 since been returned to the owners.

-A total of 7,009 artifacts were present in the collection.
+A total of 7,009 artifacts are present in the collection.

 Ceramics in the Westwood collection amounted to 1,977 fragments, including tin-glazed earthenwares,

 North Devon gravel-tempered wares, North Devon Sgraffito, Staffordshire Slipware, Manganese Mottled,

 Buckley, Rhenish blue and gray stonewares, Hohr stonewares, English brown stoneware, Nottingham stoneware,

 white salt-glazed stoneware, and porcelain.
 Ten refined earthenware ceramics, including cream-colored ware,